Dubuque public transit system issues mask mandate

 In a press release, Dubuque Transportation Services Manager Renee Tyler indicated that the demographics served by the public transportation system impacted the decision to adopt the new safety measures.

-“There’s evidence that the age, condition and health of a significant portion of the population served by The Jule place passengers at risk for serious health complications, including death, from COVID-19,” she said in the release.
+“There’s evidence that the age, condition and health of a significant portion of the population served by The Jule place passengers at risk for serious health complications, including death, from COVID-19,” she said.

 City officials acknowledged that, in some instances, wearing a mask could “exacerbate a physical or mental health condition, lead to a medical emergency or introduce significant safety concerns.”